-Join Scott Bourne for an in-depth discussion in this video Importing an Aperture library into Lightroom, part of Migrating from Aperture to Lightroom.
+Join Richard Harrington for an in-depth discussion in this video Importing an Aperture library into Lightroom, part of Migrating from Aperture to Lightroom.

 - Now that the verification is done over in Aperture, let's switch over to Lightroom.
 To import is a fairly straightforward process.
 Choose File, Plug-in Extras, and Import from Aperture Library.
 If you'd like some more information about what's gonna happen, you could choose Aperture Import Info.
 This will give you a bit of details about the plugin.
 This dialog has key information about what will import correctly.
 After you give it a read, just click the Okay button.
 All right.
 Click Okay, go back to File, Plug-in Extras, Import from Aperture Library.